 The mind and driving force in the founding and development of the Centre, he was Head of the Trieste laboratories of ICGEB from 1987-1989 and Group Leader of the Molecular Biology Laboratory from 1987 to 2010; Director-General of the Centre from 1989-2004 and ICGEB Distinguished Scientist from 2004-2010.

-Fellowships: The ICGEB Arturo Falaschi Fellowship Programmes open to PhD and Postdoctoral applicants, was officially renamed in 2012 and has grown to include five long- and short-term PhD and Postdoctoral awards available to scientists who are nationals of ICGEB Member States.
-During the period 2010-2019, the ICGEB has funded a total of 21,696.92 Fellowship/months.
-In 2019 alone, 243 Fellows performed research in the ICGEB laboratories.
+Fellowships: The ICGEB Arturo Falaschi Fellowship Programmes open to PhD and Postdoctoral applicants, was officially renamed in 2012 and has grown to include numerous long- and short-term PhD and Postdoctoral awards available to scientists who are nationals of ICGEB Member States.

-Meetings: The Arturo Falaschi Conference series, featuring major meetings in the fields of the Life Sciences was also launched in 2012.
+Meetings: The Arturo Falaschi Conference series, featuring major meetings in the fields of Life Sciences was launched in 2012.
 Spanning Frontiers in Cardiac and Vascular Regeneration (Mauro Giacca), DNA Tumour Viruses (Lawrence Banks), DNA Replication and Genome Maintenance (Alessandro Vindigni) and Atypical dementias: from diagnosis to emerging therapies (Emanuele Buratti), the 6th edition was held in July 2022 in Trieste, entitled “At the intersection of DNA Replication and genome maintenance: from mechanisms to therapy”.

 The ICGEB Headquarters – dedicated to the memory of Prof. Arturo Falaschi – remains a state-of-the-art research facility.